 Its simplicity removes any complex configuration for the client, and as it is supported on most devices is suited for IoT, BYOD and guest deployments.

 Splash Access’ standalone IPSK module integrates with the Meraki portal to create an easy to use secure onboarding system.
-Each user can choose their own Private Shared key and control their own devices with our simple to use management portal.
+Each user has their own Private Shared key and control their own devices with our simple to use management portal.

 When setting up an enterprise wireless network, it is common to configure WPA2-PSK authentication in order to onboard different users on to the wireless network.
 However, IT administrators may still encounter some drawbacks with this method of authentication when they need to use different PSKs in order to assign different VLANs or firewall rules to different groups of users.